 Will napping affect my ability to sleep tonight?

-Along with circadian rhythm, “sleep pressure” or “sleep drive” is what helps you fall and stay asleep at night.
-Your sleep pressure builds throughout your day, and ideally, you release it by sleeping at night.
+Along with circadian rhythm, sleep drive is what helps you fall and stay asleep at night.
+Your drive to sleep builds throughout your day, and ideally, you release it by sleeping at night.

 In my experience, a nap (of the durations previously suggested) should not significantly affect nighttime sleep—if done on an “as-needed” basis.